-Gluten is a mixture of hundreds of distinct proteins within the same family, although it is primarily made up of two different classes of proteins: gliadin, which gives bread the ability to rise during baking, and glutenin, which is responsible for dough's elasticity.
+Gluten is a mixture of hundreds of distinct proteins within the same family, but it is primarily made up of two classes of proteins: gliadin, which gives bread the ability to rise during baking, and glutenin, which is responsible for dough's elasticity.

 Is gluten bad?

-The most well-known form of gluten intolerance is celiac disease, which affects one in every 141 people in the United States, according to the U.S. Department of Health and Human Services.
+The best-known form of gluten intolerance is celiac disease, which affects between 0.5% and 1% of people around the world, according to the Up to Date, an evidence-based clinical resource.
 When someone with celiac disease consumes gluten, it triggers an immune response, including inflammation, that causes damage to their intestines, thus preventing them from absorbing vital nutrients.

-Wheat allergy is marked by skin, respiratory or gastrointestinal reactions to wheat allergens, but is not necessarily caused by gluten, according to UCLA Health.
-Wheat allergy is rare, and according to the American College of Allergy, Asthma and Immunology, 65 percent of children with a wheat allergy outgrow it by age 12.
+Wheat allergy is marked by skin, respiratory or gastrointestinal reactions to wheat allergens, but it is not necessarily caused by gluten, according to UCLA Health.
+Wheat allergy is rare, and according to the American College of Allergy, Asthma and Immunology, 65% of children with a wheat allergy outgrow it by age 12.

 Recently, scientists have become aware of another potential form of intolerance called non-celiac gluten sensitivity (NCGS).
-After consuming gluten, patients with gluten sensitivity may experience many celiac disease symptoms, such as diarrhea, fatigue and joint pain, but don't appear to have damaged intestines.
-These symptoms can be due to poor digestion or a placebo effect.
-According to a 2015 study, NCGS appears to be more common in females and young to middle-age adults.
+After consuming gluten, people with gluten sensitivity may experience symptoms similar to those of celiac disease, such as diarrhea, fatigue and joint pain, but they don't appear to have damaged intestines.
+According to a 2015 study, NCGS appears to be more common in women and young to middle-age adults.
 The study also questions what percentage of the population actually has NCGS, as many patients appear to diagnose and treat themselves with a gluten-free diet without consulting their doctor.
 Because NCGS can present with IBS-like symptoms there is ongoing research looking at how the two are linked.

 The effects of going gluten-free